ezrastoller/ezrastoller.github.io/writing/a_house_divided.md

 ---
 A House Divided

-Characters: LINCOLN, SECRETARY SEWARD, REPRESENTATIVE BIRD, REPRESENTATIVE LOGAN
+Characters: LINCOLN, SECRETARY SEWARD, REPRESENTATIVE BIRD, REPRESENTATIVE LOGAN.

 Setting: Around a table in a conference room.
 ______